abbasfaisalsyed/Fibonacci-using-Flask-Docker/README.md

 This endpoint returns data when a GET call is made to it with a number to calculate the combinations for.
 As soon as the call is made to it, a timestamp is saved which is used in logging the requests made to it.
 Then, the combinations are calculated and after that a call is made to the database to log the metadata about the request.
 The metadata saved consists of the timestamp when the request is received, the IP of the requestor, a status code and path of the request.
 On success, the combinations calculated are returned to the user and in case of a failure from the database side the error message is returned.

 •	/health

 This endpoint returns the condition of the API.
 If the database is available it returns a unique code and shows the message that API is working fine, otherwise the error message with an unique error code is returned.
-When you open the fibonacci-flask folder you find 2 folders (code,db) and a docker-compose.yaml file.
-The “code” folder contains another folder “app” which contains all the python scripts, a Dockerfile which creates the image for our flask server and is required by the docker-compose.yaml file, and a requirements.txt file that is used by the Dockerfile to install the required python modules using pip.
-The “db” folder contains an initialize.sql file that is required by the docker-compose.yaml file to create the database and tables when the MySQL container is run for the first time.